MatiasCW/microsoft-power-bi-capstone-project/README.md

 ## Overview

-This project was completed as part of a Microsoft Power BI Capstone project focused on business intelligence reporting, data preparation, data modeling, DAX calculations, dashboard development, and Power BI Service publishing.
+This project was completed as part of the Microsoft Power BI Data Analyst Professional Certificate capstone.

-The project uses Tailwind Traders sales and purchasing data to build interactive reports and dashboards that help analyze sales performance, revenue trends, product performance, country-level performance, and profitability.
+It uses Tailwind Traders sales and purchasing data to build an end-to-end business intelligence solution covering data preparation, data modeling, DAX calculations, interactive dashboards, and Power BI Service publishing.

-The goal of the project was to create an end-to-end business intelligence solution that prepares raw data, transforms it into a usable reporting model, and presents key insights through interactive Power BI dashboards.

 ---